 These FAQs cover:

-From Monday 20 July, Harewood House, Grounds and Gardens are open, inclusive of our Bird Garden, new Play space, Courtyard Café and Shop.
+Harewood House, Grounds and Gardens are open, inclusive of our Bird Garden, Courtyard Café, Shop and Adventure Playground.

 Please note, we are still requesting that people book prior to their visit to ensure access as we continue to limit and monitor visitor numbers and flow.